 Based on the reports submitted by the member institutions (in 2009, 2011 and 2013), the “Research-Oriented Standards on Gender Equality” working group concluded that a great deal of progress had been made with regard to gender equality at German universities.
 Many different measures had been implemented, gender equality was predominantly seen as a management-level task, and cooperation between centralised and decentralised levels of administration had improved.

 Progress had also been made in the actual proportion of women at all academic career levels, although targets had not always been reached.
 The effects of the equality strategies were not always clear, which led to additional efforts being needed to reach the targets, particularly with regard to increasing the proportion of women at all academic career levels.
 On 3 July 2013, the General Assembly therefore adopted a package of measures aimed to set a stronger focus on monitoring statistical trends in this area.

-> In 2008 the DFG’s Executive Committee established a commission of experts to develop research-oriented standards on gender equality.
-The DFG’s General Assembly adopted the Research-Oriented Standards on Gender Equality.
+In 2008 the DFG’s General Assembly adopted the Research-Oriented Standards on Gender Equality.
 By entering into this voluntary commitment, the DFG member organisations defined structural and personnel-related standards for a sustainable equality policy in the scientific and university landscape.
 From 2009 to 2013, a working group set up by the General Assembly of the DFG reviewed the gender equality strategies submitted by the member organisations, facilitated the implementation of these strategies and monitored their progress.

-> The common goal of the gender equality standards was to significantly increase the proportion of women at all academic career levels.
-The so-called cascade model served as a guiding principle in this context.
-It sets out targets for the proportion of women at each career level based on the proportion of women at the next lower level.
+The common goal of the gender equality standards is to significantly increase the proportion of women at all academic career levels.
+The so-called cascade model serves as a guiding principle in this context.
+It sets out targets for the proportion of women at each career level based on the proportion of women at the next lowest level.